 The number of disputes in the construction industry has increased greatly in recent years.
 Construction disputes can be extremely time-consuming and stressful for the parties involved, also having potentially severe cost implications and knock-on effects to other projects.

-If you work in the construction industry and have encountered a dispute, it is important to seek legal advice at the earliest possible stage in order to avoid unnecessary anguish further down the line.
+If you work in the construction industry and have encountered a dispute, it is important to seek legal advice for your construction dispute at the earliest possible stage in order to avoid unnecessary anguish further down the line.

 Recent Experience of Construction Disputes

-- Dispute advice including adjudication, conciliation, mediation and arbitration where possible to avoid protracted and expensive litigation
+- Construction dispute advice including adjudication, conciliation, mediation and arbitration where possible to avoid protracted and expensive litigation

 - Professional negligence claims against surveyors, architects and other professionals in relation to the certified completion of works